Skip to Content

 Though both can be valuable depending on the particulars of a given divorce, mediation and arbitration are two different ways to resolve disputes and conflicts during divorce.

 Arbitration is basically a private trial.
 This method is typically used when a couple knows they are destined to end up in court.
-When a couples opts for arbitration, spouses bring in a private judge to decide the terms of their divorce.
+When a couple opts for arbitration, spouses bring in a private judge to decide the terms of their divorce.
 This allows couples to have greater control over when hearings will be held and how fast their divorce will proceed.
 However, this preserves the unfortunately adversarial and combative nature of divorce by trial and, once made, a judge’s decisions in arbitration are final and virtually impossible to appeal.

 Mediation, on the other hand, is altogether different than going to court.
 Mediation allows both parties to avoid dealing with lawyers and the court system and instead focus their time, energy, and resources on resolving their disagreements in a way that promotes cooperation, positive outcomes, and agreement, where possible.

-Our Mediators are Divorce Conciliators who Provide Conciliation Services
+Our Mediators Are Divorce Conciliators Who Provide Conciliation Services

 In addition to traditional mediation, our mediators serve as conciliators in divorce and family law cases.
 For more information on conciliation, visit our Conciliation for Divorce and Family Case Page and the Divorce Conciliation FAQ.